 How to Calculate Pay for Statutory Holidays in Manitoba?

-The statutory holiday pay an employee is entitled to depend on whether they work regular, consistent hours or variable hours:
+The statutory holiday pay an employee is entitled to depends on whether they work regular, consistent hours or variable hours.

 Employees who work on a statutory holiday are entitled to premium pay of 1.5 times their regular wages for all hours worked, in addition to the regular statutory holiday pay.